Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-If you are trying to eat healthier, adding more fiber to your diet and reducing total fat is a good place to start.
-These moist and flavorful Blueberry Bran Muffins do both of these things, as they contain whole wheat flour and bran and to reduce the fat we add just two tablespoons of canola oil.
-This excellent recipe is adapted from Bonnie Stern's "More Heart Smart Cooking with Bonnie Stern" which is written in conjunction with the Heart and Stroke Foundation of Canada.
+If you are trying to eat healthier, adding more fiber to your diet is a good place to start.
+These moist and flavorful Blueberry Bran Muffins do this, as they contain whole wheat flour and bran.
+This excellent recipe is one I adapted from Bonnie Stern's excellent cookbook "More Heart Smart Cooking with Bonnie Stern" which is written in conjunction with the Heart and Stroke Foundation of Canada.

-Although we could use just whole wheat flour in these Blueberry Bran Muffins, this recipe combines whole wheat and white all purpose, which gives the muffins a lighter texture with more rise than if we had used just whole wheat flour.
+Although we could use just whole wheat flour in these Blueberry Bran Muffins, this recipe combines whole wheat with all purpose flour, which gives the muffins a lighter texture with more rise than if we had used just whole wheat flour.
 These bran muffins also differ from most in that we are using unprocessed wheat bran instead of a commercially made bran cereal.
-I do this because unprocessed wheat bran is so much cheaper than commercial bran cereals and it is now readily available in most grocery stores (often in the organic food section) or else in health food stores.
+You will find that unprocessed wheat bran is cheaper than commercial bran cereals and it is now readily available in most grocery stores (often in the organic food section) or else in health food stores.

 Normally, when you bite into a bran muffin you find raisins.
-Bonnie Stern made a nice change by adding blueberries.
+While you can still use raisins or other dried fruits, for a change we are adding blueberries.
 Blueberries are what we now call a 'super' food.
 Leanne Kitchen in "The Produce Bible" tells us these sweet deep indigo blue berries contain "cholesterol lowering compounds, antioxidants, Vitamin C, potassium, folate, and dietary fiber.
-It is even thought that their consumption can have anti-aging effects."
 In this recipe you can use either fresh or frozen blueberries.
-If using fresh, look for blueberries that are firm, plump, fragrant, and are covered with a dusty white bloom.
-The white bloom is the blueberry's natural protection against the sun and is a sign of freshness.
-And be sure to check the underside of the container for any wet spots or staining.
 If using frozen, do not thaw before adding them to the batter.
 Fold the blueberries gently into the batter so they do not crush and end up staining the whole batter blue.

 Related Recipes You May Like